HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 );
 ```

-Let's go back to the browser and verify that our application is back to
+If you go back to the browser you will see that it looks the same — our `Home`
-functioning.
-We see that our `Home` component is displaying.
-Try manually typing
+component is displaying as before.
+Now try manually typing in the URL locations
-in the URL locations for `/`, `/about`, and `/login`.
-Do you see the other
+for `/`, `/about`, and `/login`.
+Do you see the other components rendering?
-components rendering?

 You may have noticed the strange behavior of the `Home` component.
 It is always
 rendering, no matter which route we go to!
 Even if we type in nonsense following
 the `/`, we still get the `Home` component.

-Imagine we had a header we wanted displayed no matter which route was hit.
-In
+If we had a header component we wanted to be displayed no matter which route was
-that case, this behavior is desirable!
+hit, this behavior would be desirable.
 Otherwise, there are several ways to fix
 this.
 One way to give more predictable behavior to our Routes is to use the
 `Switch` component: